simonebonato/katacoda-scenarios/CI_CLM/step5.md

 '''

-As seen above, we are just using '''echo''' to append the results from metrics.txt to report.md.
+As seen above, we are just using `echo` to append the results from metrics.txt to report.md.